samuelboland/Kalpa/readme.md

 novel input data.

 ## Name
-The network is intended to be used to generate normal maps for texture in the video game The Elder Scrolls III: Morrowind.
+The network is intended to be used to generate normal maps for textures in the video game The Elder Scrolls III: Morrowind.
 Specifically, the open-source reimplementation and extension of the original 2002 Morrowind Engine: OpenMW.